Jonny Lee Miller: 1982–present: television

-Film
+1995–present: film

 He first starred in the film Hackers (1995), with Angelina Jolie, whom he married in 1996.
 Shortly after Hackers, Miller was cast as Sick Boy in Trainspotting.
 He was suggested for the role by Ewan McGregor.
 The accent he used in the film was regarded as convincing, leading some people to incorrectly believe that he was Scottish.
 Miller has stated: "I had to do a lot of work.
 I read and re-read the book and I pretended to be Scottish all the time I was in Glasgow, hanging around with Scots, picking up bits and pieces on the street and in bars.
 Everyone's been very encouraging and Danny [Boyle, the director] thinks that I've got it about right.
 Of course, the others are from all over Scotland and have different accents themselves, so I've tried to just pick up a general, composite accent."

 In 1997, he played Billy Prior in the film adaptation of Pat Barker's World War I novel Regeneration.
 In 2000, he played Cameron Colley in Complicity, based on the book by Iain Banks.
 He co-starred in the film Love, Honour and Obey as Johnny, a London street kid getting mixed up with a notorious British gangster.
 Also in 2000, he appeared as Simon Sheppard in Wes Craven's Dracula 2000.
 In 2006 Miller portrayed cyclist Graeme Obree in The Flying Scotsman.

 He was considered as the third teammate to join Ben Fogle and James Cracknell in Team QinetiQ for the Amundsen Omega 3 South Pole Race in January 2009.
 He participated in training for the event in Norway, which was televised for a BBC2 documentary series On Thin Ice.
 He was not able to attend the race because of filming commitments, after Eli Stone was extended for a second season.

 In 1997, he was involved with the creation and operation of the production company Natural Nylon with friend Jude Law.
 The company folded in 2003.

-Theatre
+1999–present: theatre

 In November 1999, he played Brito in Paul Corcoran's Four Nights in Knaresborough at the Tricycle Theatre, London.
 In March 2011, at the Royal National Theatre, he played both Victor Frankenstein and Frankenstein's Monster on alternate nights, opposite Benedict Cumberbatch, in a stage adaptation of Frankenstein.
 Directed by Danny Boyle, the play was broadcast to cinemas worldwide as part of National Theatre Live on 17 March 2011 and additional dates throughout March and April.
 He also appeared on Broadway in a production of After Miss Julie, with his performance receiving very positive reviews.
 In March 2004, he played Christian in Festen by David Eldridge at The Almeida Theatre in London.